Customer Success as a profession has grown by leaps and bounds.

 A team competency matrix that maps CSM levels to different competencies can be an effective tool, creating a development path for CSMs and offering structure to development activities.
 This type of document can also be very effective to share with candidates to attract them to the team.

 Customer Success Manager Compensation

 Compensation strategy will influence behaviors.
 If CSMs are rewarded on upsell alone then that will drive a selling behavior.

 Compensation design should drive the behaviors that will result in success for the business.
 If upsell is a key requirement then percentage attainment of a revenue target will contribute to bonus calculation.

-To mitigate any risks of selling behavior over Customer Success behavior the bonus calculation should also include a satisfaction measure such as Net Promoter Score (NPS)™.
+To mitigate any risks of selling behavior over Customer Success behavior the bonus calculation should also include a satisfaction metric like Net Promoter Score (NPS).

 "It is worth regularly re-evaluating if teams are aligned and working to a common goal, supported by common metrics, processes, and structures."

 As organizations scale, the tendency is to separate the various functions and teams that are required for customers’ success, e.g. onboarding, adoption, customer support, escalation management, onsite services, and renewals.